alexpolt/alexpolt.github.io/src/atomic-data.md

  <center>![][deletion]</center>

-  The easiest solution is to lock the node before deleting it. **atomic\_data** here really helps.
+  Easy to get orphaned data.
+The easiest solution is to lock the node before deleting it.
+  **atomic\_data** here really helps.
 It allows for the atomic modification of all of the members of the node and makes implementation really clear and short.
 As a result we can write code like this:

         //create an instance
         atomic_list<int, threads_size*2> atomic_list0;

         //insert at the beginning, get iterator to the result auto it = atomic_list0.insert( value );

         //getting to the data under concurrency
         auto value = it->read( [](auto* data) { return data->value; }

         //removing
         for( auto it = atomic_list0.begin(); it; ++it ) {

           //*it returns a ref to atomic_data
           if( (*it)->value == search_value ) {

-              //note the weak suffix, we can't be sure that an element still exists auto r = auto atomic_list0.remove_weak( it );
+              //note the weak suffix, we can't be sure that an element still exists or not locked auto r = auto atomic_list0.remove_weak( it );

           }

         }

         //iterating
         for( auto& element : atomic_data0 ) ...

   Here is an example to test the correctness: we prepopulate an instance of **atomic\_list** with array\_size number of elements.
 Then we launch threads that perform equal number of insertions